 Ultimately, group events and workshops show that you appreciate your team and all the hard work they put in every day.
 If you really take the time to plan an event, your colleagues will take notice and reciprocate.

-No one wants to feel taken for granted or like their just another cog in the corporate machine.
+No one wants to feel taken for granted or like they’re just another cog in the corporate machine.
 Planning events that show you truly care about your team pays dividends in the form of stronger connectivity, workplace pride, and, most importantly, smiles all around!